x10xchange/starknet-perpetual/docs/spec.md

 1. Run deposit validations.
 2. Add the amount to the collateral balance in the position.
-3. Mark deposit request as Processed.
+3. Mark deposit request as `DepositStatus::PROCESSED`.

 ###### Errors